KashyapKVSS/Telecom-Churn-Case-Study/README.md

 In this project, you will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.

+Dataset for the model can be downloaded from: https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view?usp=sharing